 To understand how an RESP works, you first need to know some definitions.

-- Subscriber: The person who sets up the RESP, usually a parent.
+- Subscriber: The person who sets up the RESP, usually a parent or grandparent.

 The subscriber (you) meets with the promoter (your local bank rep or financial planner) to start an RESP for the beneficiary (your child).
 The subscriber (you) contributes to the plan and when the time comes, the promoter pays out the funds to the beneficiary (your child).